aservet1/LinkPage/README.md

 I made a syntax to generate HTML for a list of hyperlinks.

 This project started out because I had an HTML page where I was storing a bunch of relevant links in one place.
-It was mostly to keep track of all of the Zoom links for my online courses at the start of the pandemic, but then I started adding a bunch of other relevant links.
+It was mostly to keep track of all of the Zoom links for my online courses at the start of the pandemic.
-I bookmarked the local file from my web browser and it became a really convenient way to find stuff without clicking through several web pages, especially with my then-incredibly-slow $150 laptop that I couldn't even run Gmail on; I needed to open it with the legacy HTML version.
+I bookmarked the local file from my web browser and it became a convenient way to find stuff without clicking through a bunch of web pages, especially with my then-incredibly-slow laptop that took at least a minute to load Gmail unless I used the old HTML version.

 It became cumbersome to directly edit the HTML page when I wanted to add or update links.
-So I decided it would be fun and a good exercise to create a syntax that would be easy to edit and a script that would generate the HTML for me.
+So I decided it would be fun and a good exercise to create a syntax that would be easy to edit and a program that would generate the HTML for me.
 This made it a lot easier to look through and edit instead of parsing the unnecessary words and symbols of HTML code.

 ## The Syntax